 It is important that any existing pavement and organic and compressible soils are removed and the exposed subgrade is properly prepared prior to pavement installation.
-The subgrade should be prepared as described in the applicable city / county Guidelines.
-Base course material should be placed immediately upon completion of the subgrade compaction operation to prevent drying of the soils due to exposure.
+The subgrade should be prepared as

 The finish grade elevation of the subgrade should be such that water drains downward freely towards a drainage area.
 At the drainage area, 3x5 rock may be provided at the subgrade level and the collected water at the drainage area should be taken out (such as into the existing concrete drainage channel).
 If any voids in the subgrade should be filled in with the same subgrade material and compacted in lifts.